This is the privacy notice of JBGass In this document, “we”, “our”, or “us” refer to JBGass.

 13.1.
 At any time you may review or update personally identifiable information that we hold about you, by signing in to your account on our website

 13.2.
-To obtain a copy of any information that is not provided on our website you may send us a request at firstname.lastname@example.org
+To obtain a copy of any information that is not provided on our website you may make a request for the attention of our Data Protection Officer (DPO), Rick Barrow.

 14. Removal of your information